Everything you wanted to know about nexus (but were afraid to ask!)

 Regularly attending tradeshows in other jurisdictions beyond the physical location of a business can also be considered nexus in certain states.

-Advertising and affiliates
+5. Advertising and working with affiliates

 If you advertise online or use affiliates to get business, you may trigger nexus.
 When a business in another state sends customers to your business through links on a website, this can create nexus in the originating state, according to affiliate or click-through nexus laws.